horsmand/aws-rfdk-1/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

     ];
     ```

-    ---

-    **Note:** The next two steps are for allowing SSH access to your render farm and are optional.
-You may skip these if you do not need SSH access into your render farm.

-    ---
-7. Create an EC2 key pair to give you SSH access to the render farm:
+7. Create an EC2 key pair to give you SSH access to the render farm, this will be required for RDP sessions to your windows monitor host:

     ```
     aws ec2 create-key-pair --key-name <key-name>